raysfire/rayshud/README.md

 Help/Support
 --------

 Please remember that this hud is not completely finished, and will have some bugs within it.
-You're free to either open a support ticket here on GitHub, make a post in my teamfortress.tv thread (link pending), or email me at my email (raysfire64@gmail.com), if you need any help/have found a bug.
+You're free to either open a support ticket here on [GitHub](https://github.com/raysfire/rayshud/issues/new), or make a post in the [rayshud Steam Group](https://steamcommunity.com/groups/rayshud), if you need any help/have found a bug.

 Credits
 --------